lwade/euca-wiki/Import-an-HVM-AMI.md

 You can directly import an HVM AMI from Amazon into Eucalyptus with a few modifications.

+Note: These steps are very similar to the section section of https://github.com/eucalyptus/eucalyptus/wiki/Manually-Convert-BFEBS-EMI-to-AMI and should perhaps be merged.

 ## Requirements

 * An HVM AMI running in Amazon